 A collection of Storyboards arrives next.
 We get three of these: “The Baron Saves Sally”, “A Voyage to the Moon”, and “The Baron & Bucephalus Charge the Turkish Gates”.

-These come with intros and “afterthoughts” from Gilliam and McKeown, and taken all together, the set fills 30 minutes, three seconds.
+These come with intros and “afterthoughts” from Gilliam and McKeown, and taken all together, the set fills 29 minutes, 35 seconds.
 We see filmed renditions of the boards along with script narration and other audio bits to act out the scenes.

 All are good to see, as they show unfilmed aspects of the flick.
 “Moon” is definitely the most fascinating of the bunch since it so strongly differs from what we see in the final product.

 While not quite a classic, The Adventures of Baron Munchausen offers pretty good entertainment.
 It suffers from a mix of problems but creates an interesting and amusing fable.
-The Blu-ray provides very good picture, acceptable audio and a consistently fascinating set of extras.
+The Blu-ray provides very good picture an audio as well as a consistently fascinating set of extras.
 I like the presentation of this fun movie, and the Blu-ray brings it home well.

 To rate this film visit the prior review of THE ADVENTURES OF BARON MUNCHAUSEN